focus-editor/focus/LOG.md

 - BUG: When changing font size, it can be increased to a larger size on lower dpi screens
 - BUG: Cursor is not shown correctly in the scrollbar area
+- Don't highlight occurrences when they only contain whitespace and newlines (or CRLF)

 - File management:
     - Create a new open file dialog: